 Susan Gross Sholinsky and Carrie Anderer, attorneys in the Employment, Labor & Workforce Management practice, in the firm’s New York office, co-authored an article in Employee Benefit Plan Review, titled “New York Lawmakers Expand Pay Equity Law and Ban Salary History Inquiries.”

 Following is an excerpt (see below to download the full version in PDF format):

 On the heels of passing sweeping changes to New York’s harassment and discrimination laws, the state legislature has approved major changes to New York’s pay equity statute.
-This two-pronged expansion of the equal pay law includes (i) A 8093-A / S 5428-B (“Pay Equity Bill”), which will enable many more employees to more easily prove compensation discrimination, and (ii) A 5308-B / S 6549 (“Salary History Bill”), which provides a ban on salary history inquiries.
-Governor Andrew Cuomo, who has been a strong advocate of the measures, is expected to sign both bills.
+This two-pronged expansion of the equal pay law includes (i) A 8093-A / S 5428-B1 (“Pay Equity Bill”), which will enable many more employees to more easily prove compensation discrimination, and (ii) A 5308-B2 / S 65493 (“Salary History Bill”), which provides a ban on salary history inquiries.
+Governor Andrew Cuomo, who has been a strong advocate of the measures, signed both bills into law.

 Expansion of Pay Equity Law